syncfusion-content/javascript-docs/js/Listbox/Concepts-and-Features/Data-binding.md

 Two types of knockout binding is supported,

-* One-way binding
+* One way binding

-* Two-way binding
+* Two way binding

 One way binding refers to the process of applying observable values to all the available properties of the **ListBox** widget, but the changes made in the widget does not reflect and trigger in turn to the observable collection.
 This kind of binding applies to all the properties of the ListBox widget.